NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

   ====================================  ===========================
   Type                                  Notes
   ====================================  ===========================
-  Energy Use: Total (MBtu)              Total energy consumption; includes any home battery charging/discharging, excludes electric vehicle discharging
+  Energy Use: Total (MBtu)              Total energy consumption; includes any home battery charging/discharging and EV charging
   Energy Use: Net (MBtu)                Subtracts any power produced by PV or generators
   ====================================  ===========================